tail-call/tail-call/README.md

 I hold a Master's degree in Electrical Engineering, specializing in low-level programming and bare-metal systems for efficient computation.

+I am also a huge functional programming geek so I talk about lambdas a lot.

 ```lisp
 ;; about-me.lisp